ManRod2982/drawing_window_imx/README.md

 # Building the project

-The project is built using CMake after installing the dependencies one can simply run
+The project is built using CMake and it requires a toolchain with GTKMM3 support.

 ```
-mkdir build
+source /opt/fsl-imx-xwayland/6.12-walnascar-full-gtkmm3/environment-setup-armv8a-poky-linux
-cmake -B build
+cmake -B build -DCMAKE_TOOLCHAIN_FILE=$OECORE_NATIVE_SYSROOT/usr/share/cmake/OEToolchainConfig.cmake
 cmake --build build
 ```